 Shipping and Postal Services

 Major shipping and postal service providers offer notary services.
-UPS, FedEx, and USPS are examples where notaries can be found.
+UPS, FedEx, and USPS are examples of places where notaries can be found.
 These locations are convenient for those needing to notarize and ship documents simultaneously.
 Check their websites or call your local branch to confirm notary service availability.

 Online Notary Services